tmotagam/tmotagam.github.io/pages/markdown/sms_docs.md

 ### Let`s see the (1) Sales Analytics page.
 #### Enter name of employee or owner/your username to get all the sales the store has done till date as shown below.
+#### Now you can also filter the sales according to any month giving you more control over the data you see in the tables

 ![Usage Instruction](../../public/data/sms/u22.webp)